 Let be an abelian category with arbitrary direct sums.

 Write for the category of chain complexes in and for the category of double complexes.
 (Hence we use the convention that in a double complex the vertical and horizontal differential commute with each other.)

-For a double complex, it total complex is the chain complex whose components are the direct sums
+For a double complex, its associated total complex is the chain complex whose components are the direct sums

-and whose differentials are give by the linear combination
+and whose differentials are given by the linear combination

 Total homology and spectral sequences

 If is bounded and has exact rows or coloumns then also is exact.